hernandazevedo/flutter-samples/README.md

 # flutter-samples

 # Getting Started Beagle Native Sample
-To run this code, just download the repository https://github.com/ZupIT/beagle-backend-kotlin
+To run this code, just download the repository https://github.com/ZupIT/beagle-backend-kotlin or the tag https://github.com/ZupIT/beagle-backend-kotlin/releases/tag/1.10.0

  Go to the beagle-backend-kotlin repository root folder and run the backend with the command: ./gradlew bootRun